humdrum305/pico-delaygen/README.md

 ## ⚠️ Potential Issues

-- UART terminal emulators may not trigger `tud_cdc_connected`, causing the Pico to remain in IDLE state.
+- UART terminal emulators may not trigger `tud_cdc_connected`, causing the Pico to resrc/main in IDLE state.
 - UART terminal emulators typically send characters in **Little Endian** format.
-To support this, undefine `COMP_HAND` in `main.h`.
-See [Configuration Options](#configuration-options) for details.
+To support this, undefine `COMP_HAND` in `src/main.h` (see Configuration Options).(#configuration-options) for details.